 2004 Vote For Change Tour

-among a handful of artists on how they could make a difference in the 2004 elections and beyond.
-This idea resulted in
+of artists on how they could make a difference in the 2004 elections and beyond.
+This idea resulted in a first-of-its-kind

-a first-of-its-kind endeavor where Vote for Change participating artists focused their energies on the states where the
+endeavor where Vote for Change participating artists focused their energies on the states where the elections were expected

-Bonnie Raitt, Bright Eyes, Bruce Springsteen and the E Street Band, Dave Matthews Band, Death Cab for Cutie, Dixie Chicks,
+Bright Eyes, Bruce Springsteen and the E Street Band, Dave Matthews Band, Death Cab for Cutie, Dixie Chicks, Jackson Brown,

-Jackson Brown, James Taylor, Jurassic 5, Keb’ Mo’, Kenny “Babyface” Edmonds, Pearl Jam, R.E.M. and
+James Taylor, Jurassic 5, Keb’ Mo’, Kenny “Babyface” Edmonds, Pearl Jam, R.E.M. and My Morning Jacket.

-My Morning Jacket.
-These artists toured simultaneously in the 11 battleground states as well as the District of Columbia
+These artists toured simultaneously in the 11 battleground states as well as the District of Columbia over the course

 Change Tour will be a catalyst for positive change." -- The Dixie Chicks